Bhuvanesh-F/Web-project/README.md

 - `RegisterRequest` was tested with passwords that do not meet the `letters()`, `numbers()`, and `mixedCase()` requirements, each producing the correct `422` error.
 - Phone number validation regex was tested against valid Mauritian formats (`+230 5xxx xxxx`) and invalid strings.
-- `unique:users,email` constraint was tested by attempting to register an already-existing email.
+- `unique:users,email` constraint was tested by attempting to register an already-existing email address.

 ### Database Seeder

-Running `php artisan db:seed` creates three verifiable test accounts (admin, doctor, patient) with known credentials, providing a repeatable test baseline.
+Running `php artisan db:seed` creates three verifiable test accounts (admin, doctor, patient) with known credentials, providing a repeatable and deterministic test baseline.

 ### Configured Testing Framework

-PHPUnit 10 and Mockery are listed as dev dependencies in `composer.json`, and the `tests/` directory is registered under PSR-4 autoloading, providing the foundation for future automated test suites.
+PHPUnit 10 and Mockery are listed as dev dependencies in `composer.json`, and the `tests/` directory is registered under PSR-4 autoloading, providing a ready foundation for future automated test suites.

 ---

-## How to Run the Project
+## How to Run the Project (Week 20 – Laravel)

 ### Prerequisites

 - PHP 8.1 or higher
 - Composer
 - MySQL 8.0+
-- A local server environment (Laravel Sail, XAMPP, or native PHP)
+- A local server environment (Laravel Sail, XAMPP with PHP 8.1, or native PHP)

 ### Setup Instructions

-**1. Extract and enter the project directory**
+**Step 1 — Extract and enter the project directory**
 ```bash
 unzip vitalcare_zip.zip
 cd vitalcare-fixed
 ```

-**2. Install PHP dependencies**
+**Step 2 — Install PHP dependencies**
 ```bash
 composer install
 ```

-**3. Configure environment**
+**Step 3 — Configure environment**
 ```bash
 cp .env.example .env
 php artisan key:generate
 ```

-**4. Update `.env` with your database credentials**
+**Step 4 — Update `.env` with your database credentials**
 ```dotenv
 DB_CONNECTION=mysql
 DB_HOST=127.0.0.1